rinabella-gh/ra-bt-bridge/README.md

 # ra-bt-bridge
-CONCEPTUAL ONLY. feasibility into integrating with the retroachievements API using a bluetooth connection with a backdoor for controllers
+CONCEPTUAL ONLY. feasibility into integrating with the retroachievements API using a bluetooth connection with a protocol over controllers